 Your Georgia truck wreck lawyer can use any and all information in the police report to prove the truck driver and/or the trucking company is liable for the accident since the officer will also include their professional opinion as to why and how the accident happened.
 If the report cites the other driver as the liable party, this statement will hinder any attempt by the trucking company’s insurance company to try to blame you for the crash in order to avoid paying your damages.

 How Should I File a Police Report From My Accident?

 As mentioned above, you should contact 911 at the scene of the accident, even if the truck driver tries to talk you out of it.
 When the officer arrives, share all the details of what happened.
 Although you may feel highly emotional from this experience, as well as concern for the injuries you and/or your loved ones may have sustained, it is best to remain as calm as possible at the crash site and when speaking with the officer.

 You will be able to obtain a copy of the report from the police department to save for your records and give to your lawyer.
 If you are unable to obtain the report due to the extent of your injuries, your lawyer will also be able to obtain a copy.

 Contact Our Law Firm Today

-If you have been in a car accident, contact a Georgia truck wreck lawyer from The Lynch Law Group.
+If you have been in a car accident, contact a Georgia truck wreck lawyer from Law Offices of Andrew Lynch.
 Call our office to schedule a free and confidential case evaluation and find out how our legal team can help ensure your rights are protected and you get the financial compensation you deserve.